Provide funds for a short-term period.

-Our Colorado hard money lending is aimed at helping smart and ethical borrowers, where our borrowers use our relatively low rate and low fee hard money loans when appropriate for their financing needs.
+Our Colorado hard money lending is aimed at helping smart and ethical borrowers.

-Colorado hard money loans for single family, multi-unit residential (2-40 units), operating/occupied commercial , and operating/occupied industrial properties in the Denver Metro Area (residential properties must be non-owner occupied).
+Colorado hard money loans for single family, multi-unit residential (2-40 units), operating/occupied commercial , and operating/occupied industrial properties.
+We offer transparent lower fees and rates.
+Treating people well is important to us.

 Colorado is a wonderful place to live and do business.
-We are happy to be a part of the Denver business community.
+We are happy to be a part of the Denver metro business community.